Syedhifz/CARTP-cheatsheet/Authenticated-enumeration.md

 #### List devices owned by a user
 ```
+NOTE - ID can be the email address
+NOTE - By default Owners of a device are added to Local admin group if device is AAD Joined

 Get-AzureADUserOwnedDevice -ObjectId <ID>
 ```

 #### List deviced registered by a user
 ```
+Note - ID can be the email address
 Get-AzureADUserRegisteredDevice -ObjectId <ID>
 ```